Registering an Oracle Server

-Database Workbench can connect to Oracle via two protocols:
+Database Workbench can connect to Oracle via three methods:

 On some workstations, the "direct" connection might be faster and there's no need to register an Oracle server with the TNS configuration.
 For the rest, both options are almost the same.

 Database Workbench needs the following information for a connection:

 If you click OK, Database Workbench will test the connection - if this succeeds, you get the option to filter the schemas you want to see once you have established a session with your Oracle server.
 The checked schemas will be visible in the Database Navigator, if you're the owner of a schema, this schema will be "expanded" by default.
 The schema filter you are creating here is the default filter if you don't create a new filter for each "connection profile".

 Database Workbench shows two types of schema names: